speedment/speedment-doc/pages/connectors.md

 " %}

 ## SQLite
-Starting from Speedment version 3.1.10 or higher, SQLite is supported.
+Starting from Speedment version 3.1.10, SQLite is supported.

 Speedment supports SQLite out-of-the-box.
 Please refer to the Speedment [Initializer](https://www.speedment.com/initializer/) to setup your SQLite project.